What`s new in nasopharyngeal cancer research and treatment?

-Another type of radiation uses protons instead of x-rays to kill cancer cells.
+Most types of radiation therapy use radiation in the form of x-rays.
+Another type of radiation uses protons to kill cancer cells, instead.
 Unlike x-rays, which release energy both before and after they hit their target, protons cause little damage to tissues they pass through and then release their energy after traveling a certain distance.
 This means that proton beam radiation may be able to deliver more radiation to the tumor and do less damage to nearby normal tissues.
-This approach is promising, but the machines needed to make protons are expensive, and there are only a handful of them in use in the United States at this time.
+Although this approach is promising in theory, it hasn’t been proven to be better than x-ray techniques like IMRT.
+Also, the machines needed for proton therapy are very expensive, and so this treatment is not widely available.

 Doctors are also studying the best schedule for giving radiation therapy.
 External beam radiation treatments are usually given once a day, 5 days a week, for many weeks in a row.
 Studies are now under way to see if schedules that either give the doses over fewer days or give smaller doses twice a day might be more effective.

 Researchers continue to develop new chemotherapy drugs, new drug combinations, and new ways to give drugs that might be more effective against advanced NPC.
 Several drugs that are already used to treat other cancers, such as capecitabine, oxaliplatin, and gemcitabine, have been studied for use against NPC as well.

 Clinical trials are also testing ways to best combine chemotherapy with radiation therapy.
 For example, studies are comparing the effectiveness of chemotherapy given before, during, or after radiation therapy.

 Drugs that target specific parts of cancer cells may prove to be useful against NPC and have fewer side effects than standard chemotherapy drugs.